ray-project/ray/doc/source/ray-core/fault_tolerance/tasks.rst

 to get the result, either by calling ``ray.get`` or if the worker is executing another task that depends on the object.
-If the user's exception type can be subclassed, the raised exception is an instance of both ``RayTaskError`` and the user's exception type so user can try-catch either of them.
+If the user's exception type can be subclassed, the raised exception is an instance of both ``RayTaskError`` and the user's exception type so the user can try-catch either of them.
 Otherwise, the wrapped exception is just ``RayTaskError`` and the actual user's exception type can be accessed via the ``cause`` field of the ``RayTaskError``.